EVPN-VXLAN Configuration

 Note: Invalid speed is displayed in the Reason column when there is a mismatch between a physical port’s configured operation and an attached Active Optical Cable’s (AOC’s) physical split configuration.
 No error message is displayed when using a standard 400 Gbps transceiver before defining split port operation.

-Step 4 Click the box at the top of the selection column to select all the displayed ports on both spine switches matching the search criteria.
+Step 4 Click the box at the top of the selection column to select all the displayed ports on both spine switches that match the search criteria.

 Step 5 On the ACTIONS menu, select QSFP Transform > Split > 2x 100.